vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 **Score 3:** Fully understandable through cognates.
 Use almost exclusively cognate words except for basic connectors.
 Example: "Le président Emmanuel Macron assure le peuple canadien que le gouvernement français va continuer à défendre le Canada contre la menace américain."

-(Side Note: I found that using o1 is necessary for good-quality scoring.
+(Side Note: I found that using o1-preview is necessary for good-quality scoring.
 Other models -- 4o, 4o-mini, and o1-mini -- had a hard time determining what a cognate was.
-Also, they were too lenient, often assigning scores of 3 to sentences that in my opinion an English speaker wouldn't be able to fully understand.)
+Also, they were too lenient, often assigning scores of 3 to sentences that in my opinion an English speaker wouldn't be able to fully understand.
+Even o1-preview sometimes uses words an English speaker wouldn't understand.)

 ## Generation
-To save time and money, I pregenerate all sentences on the site using GPT-4o and o1.
+To save time and money, I pregenerate all sentences on the site using GPT-4o and o1-preview.
 Unsurprisingly, o1 made much higher quality sentences, but 4o did a pretty good job too, and any bad-quality sentences are flagged by the scoring system anyway.
 So it's OK to cut costs and use a cheaper model when generating sentences, but not when scoring them.
 To generate sentences, I made a function `generate_story` that takes in a target difficulty and then asks GPT-4o to generate a story consisting of sentences at that difficulty.
 This allows me to create a variety of sentences at different difficulty levels to suit the user's needs.